Presbyterian Church in America: Nationwide growth

 In 1983 several PCUS churches had joined the PCA, instead of merging with the UPCUSA into the current PC (U.S.A.); others joined the recently formed Evangelical Presbyterian Church, unrelated to the 1950s and 1960s body of that name.

 A clause in the Plan of Union between the two mainline bodies allowed dissenting PCUS congregations to refrain from joining the merger and to join a denomination of their choosing.

 At the 20th anniversary of the PCA in 1993 there were 1,086 congregations and 242,560 members.

 The PCA Historical Center, a repository of archives and manuscripts, is located in St. Louis, Missouri.

 The PCA is one of the denominations in the United States, with some 1,700 churches and missions throughout the US and Canada.
 There were some 335,000 communicant and non-communicant members as of December 2000.

 In 2004 the former PC(USA) member First Presbyterian Church in Charleston, MS voted to join the PCA rather than the EPC, which allows women as church officers.
-Hospers Presbyterian Church in Hospers, Iowa was also PC(USA), joined the PCA in November 2006.
+Hospers Presbyterian Church in Hospers, Iowa, was also PC(USA), joined the PCA in November 2006.
 Park Cities Presbyterian Church was formed when about 1,500–2,000 former Highland Park Presbyterian Church (Dallas, Texas) member separated from the PC(USA) and joined PCA.

-In 2013 and 2014 a few disappointed conservative PC(USA) congregations from New York state and from the Presbytery of Sheppards & Lapsley (Unity Presbyterian in Weogufka, AL, and Southwood Presbyterian in Talladega, AL) in the state of Alabama and Smyrna Korean Presbyterian Church in Enterprise, AL joined the Presbyterian Church in America instead of ECO or EPC, which have women ministers.
-Several PC(USA) breakaway groups like New Covenant Presbyterian Church in McComb, MS which broke from J.J.
-White Memorial Presbyterian Church in 2007, and First Scot's Presbyterian Church, PCA in Beaufort, South Carolina (formerly First Scots Independent Presbyterian Church) voted to affiliate with the PCA.
+In 2013 and 2014 a few disappointed conservative PC(USA) congregations from New York state and from the Presbytery of Sheppards & Lapsley (Unity Presbyterian in Weogufka, Alabama, and Southwood Presbyterian in Talladega, Alabama) in the state of Alabama and Smyrna Korean Presbyterian Church in Enterprise, Alabama, joined the Presbyterian Church in America instead of ECO or EPC, which have women ministers.
+Several PC(USA) breakaway groups like New Covenant Presbyterian Church in McComb, Mississippi, which broke from J.J.
+White Memorial Presbyterian Church in 2007, and First Scot's Presbyterian Church, PCA in Beaufort, South Carolina (formerly First Scots Independent Presbyterian Church), voted to affiliate with the PCA.
 As well as several independent Anglo and till now unaffiliated Korean Presbyterian churches like Greater Springfield Korean Church in Agawam, Massachusetts.